‘Whom shall I believe? And who shall be judge?’

 The nation that receives her has just outlawed her church and its practices.
 Its leader is the radical cleric and protestant reformer, John Knox.
 Both believe themselves ordained by God.
 Both believe themselves beloved by their people.
 Both were exiled and returned home… but only one can make Scotland their own.

-Linda McLean’s Glory on Earth premiered at the Royal Lyceum Theatre Edinburgh in May 2017, in a production directed by Lyceum Artistic Director David Greig.
+Linda McLean’s play Glory on Earth premiered at the Royal Lyceum Theatre Edinburgh in May 2017, in a production directed by Lyceum Artistic Director David Greig.